MHH-RCUG/haybaler/README.md

 # Haybaler
-### Sophia Poertner, Colin Davenport, Lisa Hollstein 2020-2022
+### Sophia Poertner, Colin Davenport, 2020-2021

 - Combine your Wochenende .bam.txt or reporting output from multiple samples into one easy matrix.
-- Create heatmaps and heat trees in R from the results
+- Create simple heatmaps in R from the results
 - Works only for Wochenende https://github.com/MHH-RCUG/Wochenende, not for Kraken (kraken2table projects exist online for that).

 ### Details
-- Wochenende outputs many files per sample.
+- Wochenende ouputs many files per sample.
 Every file contains different result types
 - Haybaler collates the different files to one file per result type containing all samples
 - one file per sample containing all results -> one file per result type containing all samples
 - Less files, easy to compare different samples